ricardojoserf/ricardojoserf.github.io/_posts/2026-1-27-adduser_alternatives.md

 To test the detection, this post contains all the ways (I found) to create a local user and add it to a group in a Windows system, so you can test the alarms are raised as expected!

 It contains 7 methods from some of the most common ones such as using `net.exe` to using low-level APIs.
-In section 7 I will introduce [AddUser-SAMR](https://github.com/ricardojoserf/AddUser-SAMR), a tool to create the account using the SAMR API implemented in C#, Crystal, Python and Rust.

-Methods such as using wmic are not included because it is already deprecated, and others seemed redundant, but if you know more ways to do this (specially using low-level APIs)... please let me know!
+Methods such as using `wmic` are not included because it is already deprecated, and others seemed redundant, but if you know more ways to do this (specially using low-level APIs)... please let me know!

 <br>